ajaygunalan/ajaygunalan.github.io/_includes/main.md

 </ul>

-If you want to know about me in detail have loot at [this](https://ajaygunalan.github.io/assets/ajayg_faq.pdf)
+If you want to know about me in detail have a look at [this](https://ajaygunalan.github.io/assets/ajayg_faq.pdf)